RIAPS/riaps.github.io/tutorials/launch.md

 ### <a name="missing-node">Missing RIAPS Node</a>

 If an application model includes a RIAPS node specification for a node that is not currently available, the application can be deployed on the available nodes.
-The missing node will be indicated in the controller log section by **?** and the node name specified by the deployment model (.depl).
+The missing node will be indicated in the controller log section by a **?** and the node name specified by the deployment model (.depl).
 Either determine why this node is offline or pick an available node.

 ![Missing RIAPS Node](../img/riaps-ctrl-deploy-missing.png)